 Even though most humans have had both experiences (getting extremely upset or shutting down) in response to overwhelming emotion, most of us tend to respond to highly distressing situations by consistently returning to one end of the spectrum or the other.

-Therapists call these two extremes hypoarousal and hyperarousal.
-Hypoarousal occurs when we shut down.
-Our heart rate slows down, our thoughts may become foggy or unclear, and we may find ourselves with nothing to say and no strong feeling in particular.
-On the other extreme, hyperarousal is, just like it sounds, the opposite of this.
-Heart rates rise, tears come uncontrollably, and we may talk very fast or with a very strained voice.
-In a hyperaroused state, thoughts may race and we may find ourselves frantic to express ourselves.
+- Hyperarousal is the opposite of this.
+Heart rates rise, tears come uncontrollably, and we may talk very fast or with a strained voice.
+In a hyperaroused state, thoughts may race, and we may find ourselves frantic to express ourselves.

 Stress Weakens Our Capacity to Regulate Our Emotions